 - No. AFE is not overseen by government accreditation.
-We feel accreditation would severely inhibit the opportunities for our families be an influence in the education of their children.
+We feel accreditation would severely inhibit the opportunities for our families to be an influence in the education of their children.
 We will remain a private, unaccredited institution because our accountability is to the parents and the students, only.

 How does a student apply to college from afe?

 - There are many ways a student can apply for college without public high school transcripts.
 Because our programs are self-paced, most of our students are ready for college-level classes while they are in their early teen years and still living at home with their families.
 Often once a student accrues a certain number of college credits, they can transfer those credits to the college of their choice.
 If this is a concern or goal for your family, let us know and we can provide some additional resources.